clarerutsky/Business-Analytics-Power-BI/README.md

                         click the link below to view the projects
                         ---------------------------------------------

-POWER BI PROJECT: the Report project was published on Power BI service, click the link below:
+POWER BI PROJECT: the Report was published in BI service, click the link below:
 -----------------------------
 commerce CHARITEX Report- https://tinyurl.com/bdf6ww4u
 -------------